bachelor-2014/report/v2/logging.md

 filtered accordingly.
 The entries in the CSV file also contains all of the meta data as well as the data as a string.
-We also considered using an embedded database, but determined that a simple CSV file would be sufficient for the current version of EvoBot, it could however be a subject for investigation in a future version.
+We also considered using an embedded database, but determined that a simple CSV file would be sufficient for the current version of EvoBot.
+It could however be a subject for investigation in a future version.

 The current model allows for easy access to all the files in a single folder.
 It